Pumping and Steady Streaming driven by Two-Frequency Oscillations of a Cylinder: Computational Studies of Frequency Ratio 2

 \subsection{Comparing Flow Patterns}

 We place the cylinder in a square 8 by 8 domain with periodic boundary conditions and solve for the flow at Re $= 10$.
 We solve for 250 periods which is sufficiently long to allow the initial transient to decay, and the resulting flows are visualized by the positions of passive marker particles from the previous 10 periods of time.
 As expected for the single-frequency case in Figure \ref{fig:alpha=0_5}(a), the flow resembles the classical, four vortices associated with steady streaming.
 However, for two-frequency motion, shown in Figures \ref{fig:alpha=0_5}(b,c), the vortices are no longer symmetric and there is a net horizontal flow.
-The bottom panels show the cylinder horizontal position for each case.
+The bottom panels show the cylinder's horizontal position for each case.
 In Figure \ref{fig:alpha=0_5}(b), the net flow is left-to-right \--- away from the cylinder, the green particles (most current period) are to the right of the blue particles (past period), indicating a net rightward flow.
 See movie 1 in the supplementary materials to compare the flow patterns of single-frequency, two-frequency, and reverse two-frequency oscillations.
+We note that because of the periodic boundary conditions these simulations correspond to a lattice of oscillating cylinders.

 Figure \ref{fig:alpha=0_5}(c) shows the flow resulting from the time-reversed, two-frequency motion of the cylinder.
 In this case, the flow is moving right-to-left, and the flow pattern appears to be the reflection about the vertical axis of the flow pattern from Figure \ref{fig:alpha=0_5}(b).
 The waveforms of the cylinders' positions for all three cases are depicted in the bottom row of Figure \ref{fig:alpha=0_5}.
 Note that the time-reversed waveform of the two-frequency oscillation is not a phase shift of the original, as in the single-frequency case.
 For the time-reversed oscillation, the flow is moving right-to-left, and the flow pattern appears to be the reflection about the vertical axis of the flow pattern from Figure \ref{fig:alpha=0_5}(b).
 This result demonstrates that the direction of the net flow is determined by the time asymmetry of the cylinder's motion.
 In the discussion, we elaborate on how the time symmetry of the cylinder motion for different frequency ratios is related to pumping.
 We note that a similar result was observed in the experiments of \cite{hashemi2022net} and \cite{hui2024vibrational}.
 When they reversed the polarity of the motion, the object translated in the opposite direction.